JessWinn/Houndshark-Mitogenomics/README.md

 	# alignSequences: aligns nucleotide (NT) coding sequences using their amino acid (AA) translations.
 	# gc_def: specify the genetic code 2 (The_Vertebrate_Mitochondrial_Code) or change accordingly for your study taxa.
 ```
-Third, we opted to alig the rRNA genes using the online version of [MAFFT (version 7)](https://mafft.cbrc.jp/alignment/server/) using the Q-INS-i iterative refinement method, adjusting the direction according to the first sequence confirmed to be in the 5' -> 3' direction.
+4. Align the rRNA genes using the online version of MAFFT (version 7, https://mafft.cbrc.jp/alignment/server/) using the Q-INS-i iterative refinement method, adjusting the direction according to the first sequences confirmed to be in the 5' to 3' direction.
-Fourth, we visually inspect and manually edit alignments using MEGA X. We removed terminal stop codons from the PCG alignments and trimmed alignements to a sequence lenght is divisible by 3.
-When needed, used BMGE (Block Mapping and Gathering with Entropy) to remove any remaining ambiguously aligned sites.
-For the RNAs, we used BMGE to remove ambiguously aligned sites.
-Finally, before mitophylogenomic analysis, we produced three concatenated mitogenomic datasets from (i) the aligned individual PCGs datasets (Dataset 1: 13PCGs_NT dataset), (ii) the 13 PCGs plus the two rRNA genes (Dataset 2: 13PCGs_rRNAs_NT dataset) with the R package concatipede v1.0.1 (Vecchi and Bruneaux, 2021), and (iii) we derived the third mitogenomic dataset by translating the 13PCGs_NT dataset in MEGA (Dataset 3: 13PCGs_AA dataset).
+5. Open all alignments from 2a_MACSE in Geneious 2019.2.1 and remove stop codons and ensure each alignment has a length divisible by 3.
+6. Change the translation setting to Vertebrate Mitochondrial (Table 2) and check for internal stop codons.
+7. If there are remaining ambiguosly aligned sites, remove them with BMGE version 1.12_1 maintaining default settings through the NGPhylogeny.fr webserver (https://ngphylogeny.fr/).
+8. Clean both rRNA alignments with BMGE.
+9. Export the edited alignments into the folder 2c_CleanEdit
+10. Concatenate the 13 PCGs in Geneious 2019.2.1 and save as 13PCGs_NT (Dataset 1) in fasta, nexus and phyllip format.
+11. Concatenate the 13 PCGs and 2 rRNA genes in Geneious and save as 13PCGs_2rRNAs_NT (Dataset 2) in fasta, nexus and phyllip format.
+12. Translate 13PCGs_NT and save as 13PCGs_AA (Dataset 3) in fasta, nexus and phyllip format.
+13. Make length summaries with the length and alignment locations of each alignment to use for the partition files.

 ## STEP 5: Substitution saturation and data partitioning schemes

 ### STEP 5.1: construct 10 partition nexus files, two for dataset 1, six for dataset 2 and two for dataset 3.

 Dataset 1: one partition for the entire alignement, 13 paritions for each PCG.
 Dataset 2: one partition for entire alignment, two paritions (rRNA and PCGs), 15 partitions (for each rRNA and PCG), 28 partitions (for each rRNA and for codon position 1 and 2), 28 partitions (for each rRNA and for codon position 1 and 3), 41 partitions (for each rRNA and for each codon position in each PCG).
 Dataset 3: one partition for the entire alignment, 13 partitions for each PCG.
-**See "Partitions" to access these files
+***[See "Partitions" to access these files]

 ### STEP 5.2: test for nucleotide saturation

+1. Perform two-tailed tests to examine the degree of nucleotide substitution saturation (Xia et al., 2003) for each gene as well as each codon position of the 13 PCGs, 13PCGs_NT and 13PCGs_rRNAs_NT.
+Take into account the proportion of invariant sites as recommended by Xia and Lemey (2009) in DAMBE v.7.2.141 (Xia, 2018).
+2. Visually inspect substitution saturation by plotting the number of transitions (s) and transversions (v) versus divergence.
+Divergence is based on genetic distances derived from the Kimura two-parameter (K2P or K80) substitution model (Kimura, 1980).
+The K80 substitution model accommodates transition/transversion rate.
+Bias and the ‘K80 distance’ is expected to increase linearly with divergence time.

 ### STEP 5.3: use MODELFINDER v.
 1.6.12 (Kalyaanamoorthy et al., 2017) in IQTree v.
 2.1.3 (Minh et al., 2020) to determine the best partitioning scheme & corresponding evolutionary models to use in a Maximum Likelihood analysis.

 We chose the new model selection procedure (− m MF + MERGE), which additionally implements the FreeRate heterogeneity model inferring the site rates directly from the data instead of being drawn from a gamma distribution (Soubrier et al., 2012).
 The top 30% partition schemes were checked using the relaxed clustering algorithm (− rcluster 30), as described in Lanfear et al. (2014).
 ```